tobiasrausch/alfred/README.md

 Alfred installation
 -------------------

-The easiest way to get Alfred is to download a statically linked binary from the [Alfred github release page](https://github.com/tobiasrausch/alfred/releases/) or via [Bioconda](https://anaconda.org/bioconda/alfred).
+Statically linked binaries are available from the [Alfred github release page](https://github.com/tobiasrausch/alfred/releases/).
+There is also an [Alfred Bioconda package](https://anaconda.org/bioconda/alfred).

 Alfred installation from source